imranbohoran/kotlin-path/README.md

 contents of a grid.
 And then `PuzzleGrid.solve()` find the best path.

 `PuzzleGridTest` contains tests for the Puzzle initialisation and solve functions.

+While the tests could be simply run from the IDE, they could also be run as `mvn clean test`